carboneio/carbone/doc/webserver.md

 }
 ```

-For example, this function can be used to move the render on AWS Bucket, or it is also possible to change the response object:
+For example, this function can be used to move the render on Buckets, or it is also possible to change the response object:

 ```js
 res.send({